-Oil plummets 5% as Saudi output seen returning soon after attacks
+Oil plummets 6% as Saudi oil minister says production fully restored

 The attacks on crude-processing facilities at Abqaiq and Khurais resulted in the largest single supply disruption in half a century, and threw into question Saudi Arabia’s status as supplier of last resort.

-Some Asian refineries are expected to receive their allocated volumes for October, while other importers are being told of delays or being offered alternative grades.

-(GRAPHIC: Global oil prices pull back but remain jittery, here)
+GRAPHIC: Global oil prices pull back but remain jittery - here

 The prospect of releases from strategic oil reserves in the United States, and other industrialized countries that the International Energy Agency advises, such as Japan, have weighed on prices, but the geopolitical threat of retaliation is causing concerns.